 Nb existing unsold capacity may be withheld from an auction if is identified as substitutable capacity that could potentially be used to satisfy capacity demand via an IP PARCA.
 If this is the case it would be identified in the relevant auction letter.

-UNC TPD Section B2.2.18 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
+UNC TPD Section B2.2.18 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Gas Transmission until the outcomes / impacts of the annual application process are known.
 This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis.

 In accordance with the ECS Incremental capacity and therefore substitution, cannot currently be triggered via an Annual Yearly auction